Unbanked – Why Are Canadians Turning Away from Traditional Financial Institutions?

 Branchless banks typically don’t offer as many services or products as their traditional banking counterparts.
-EQ currently provides only a savings account and GICs; Tangerine offers chequing, savings, investments, loans (including mortgages) and a credit card, but there is only one unique product in each of those categories.
-Traditional banks typically offer the full gamut of financial products categories, with special products for different types of consumers (small business owners, seniors, immigrants, etc.)
+EQ currently provides only a savings account and GICs; Tangerine offers chequing, savings, investments, loans (including mortgages) and credit cards, but there are only one or two unique products in each of those categories.
+Traditional banks typically offer the full gamut of financial product categories, with special products for different types of consumers (small business owners, seniors, immigrants, etc.)

 Research from Mintel indicates that 28% of Canadians are underbanked—they have a basic bank account, like a chequing account, but use an alternative financial services provider for everything else.
 According to the Canadian Consumer Finance Association, over 2 million Canadians turn to alternative loan providers because they don’t qualify for a loan from a traditional financial institution.
 Though this indicates they’re not underbanked by choice, there are nonetheless perks to using alternative credit providers.